By Robert Andersson

 to prescribe to itself during the four years of breath to come.
 With this successful treatment,

 Europe may be ready, would the twittering Trump come back again.

 Illustration: Aina Olsson

-Robert Andersson is a romanticist that have spent three days climbing the Alps to find a flower that turned out to be ugly.
+Robert Andersson is a romanticist who spent three days climbing the Alps to find a flower that turned out to be ugly.
 He returned from his adventure to study Peace and Conflict combined with History.
 He has three dreams: to contribute something positive to society, to feel the real wild nature and to end up in a little farm cottage, writing poems to whoever needs a little fairytale.